-When you make any changes on an Azure Information Protection blade, click Save to save the changes, or click Discard to revert to the last saved settings.
-When you save changes in a policy, or make change changes to labels that are added to policies, those changes are automatically published.
+When you make any changes on an Azure Information Protection pane, click Save to save the changes, or click Discard to revert to the last saved settings.
+When you save changes in a policy, or make changes to labels that are added to policies, those changes are automatically published.
 There's no separate publish option.

 The Azure Information Protection client checks for any changes whenever a supported Office application starts, and downloads the changes as its latest Azure Information Protection policy.
 Additional triggers that refresh the policy on the client: